 When Hope and Grief Co-Exist

-It took me a long time to understand that hope wasn’t the barrier I thought it was.
-Through the two-dimensional lens of my memory, I couldn’t see how we could have been both realistic and hopeful.
-I believed that, as long as hope existed, we couldn’t also have had a realistic understanding of my mother’s prognosis or experience anticipatory grief.
-These things seemed contradictory in my mind’s eye.
+It took me a long time to understand that hope wasn't the barrier I thought it was.
+Through the two-dimensional lens of my memory, I couldn't see how we could have been both realistic and hopeful.
+I believed that, as long as hope existed, we couldn't also have had an accurate understanding of my mother's prognosis or experience anticipatory grief.
+These things seemed contradictory in my mind's eye.

 Before I started writing this post, I had gathered all sorts of research and information to discuss things like hope theory.
 However, as I was writing, I realized this:

 As I struggled with the topic, the Emily Dickinson verse, "Hope is the thing with feathers," kept circling around in my head.
 And, though it may sound like nonsense, I ultimately had to concede that individual hope can be described more perfectly with a lyric or a verse than any psychological construct (at least in the way that I've seen it manifest in some of the darkest of loss situations).

 Share your experience with hope and grief in the comments below.
 If you prefer to describe hope with a lyric, verse, or quote, by all means, please do.